Skip to main content

 1. Once you know the URL where the application file will be hosted on your side, you need to provide this URL in the installation tag (this results in a slightly modified installation tag compared with the default ones).

-For example, if you are using the JavaScript File (Asynchronous Loading with Anti-Flicker) implementation method, the Kameleoon application file is by default hosted on //SITE_CODE.kameleoon.eu/kameleoon.js.
+For example, if you are using the JavaScript File (Asynchronous Loading with Anti-Flicker) implementation method, the Kameleoon application file is by default hosted on //SITE_CODE.kameleoon.io/kameleoon.js.
 You need to change this URL in the installation tag, replacing it with your own URL (such as https://www.customerdomain.com/resources/scripts/kameleoon.js).

 1. Implement synchronization between the file hosted on your servers / CDN and the original file generated by the Kameleoon platform.
 This is mandatory because the application file is not a static file, its contents change regularly (to be more precise, its contents change everytime an experiment or personalization changes its status on our platform, and also when some configuration changes are carried out).
 For instance, if you start a new experiment, or pause or stop a running one, contents of the application file will change.